 [FAB-1234] fix foobar() panic Fix [FAB-1234] added a check to ensure that when foobar(foo string) is called, that there is a non-empty string argument.

 Finally, be responsive.
 Don’t let a change request fester with review comments such that it gets to a point that it requires a rebase.
 It only further delays getting it merged and adds more work for you - to remediate the merge conflicts.

 We use RocketChat for communication and Google Hangouts™ for screen sharing between developers.
 Our development planning and prioritization is done in JIRA, and we take longer running discussions/decisions to the mailing list.

 The project’s maintainers are responsible for reviewing and merging all patches submitted for review and they guide the over-all technical direction of the project within the guidelines established by the Hyperledger Project’s Technical Steering Committee (TSC).

 Becoming a maintainer¶

 Note: Each source file must include a license header for the Apache Software License 2.0.
-A template of that header can be found here.
+See the template of the license header.